 TPD insurance is a type of living insurance that provides you with financial support in the event that you can no longer work.
 Designed to cover the cost of rehabilitation, lost income, and future living costs, it is usually paid in a lump sum.
 You can access TPD insurance through private life insurance, worker’s compensation, or your superannuation fund.

 Making a TPD claim can be a lengthy and complex process.
 To ensure the success of your claim, you will need to prove to your TPD insurance provider that you can no longer work.
-Insurers can be notoriously difficult when it comes to paying out TPD policies, and you may need help with verifying your entitlement to claim.
+Insurers can be notoriously difficult when paying out TPD policies, and you may need help verifying your entitlement to claim.

 Before taking legal action, it is recommended you seek legal advice.
 Our personal injury lawyers can assist you with the claims process, allowing you to focus on your recovery while we take care of legal proceedings.

 Most TPD claims can be resolved within a matter of months.
 Once your claim has been lodged, your insurer or super fund will assess your situation.
 They may request further information or documents before a settlement can be reached.

 If the review process is taking an unreasonable amount of time, you may be able to take further legal action to try and enforce your entitlement to a TPD payout.
 Having an experienced personal injury lawyer manage your claim can help you access your TPD payment sooner rather than later.

 Yes, if your superannuation policy includes TPD insurance.
 To successfully claim TPD through your superannuation, you will need to satisfy the conditions set out in your fund’s policy.
 Most superannuation funds include some level of TPD cover, offering employees a form of protection against serious injuries.